cinchy-co/Documentation/data-syncs/building-data-syncs/real-time-sync-example.md

 This example will take you through the creation and execution of a real-time data sync where data will be synced between two Cinchy tables based on real-time changes.

+## Use case

-**Use Case:** Your **People table** captures a view of various personnel information.
+ Your **People table** captures a view of various personnel information.
 Any time a new hire is added to the table, you want that information to be immediately synced into the **New Employees** table.
 We can solve this use case using the **Cinchy Change Data Capture (CDC)** function on our tables.
 This helps you to better keep track of all incoming people within your company.

-**Example Use Case:**

 {% hint style="success" %}
 You can review our documentation on Cinchy Table Sources[ here.](https://cli.docs.cinchy.com/builder-guide/configuring-a-data-sync/supported-data-sources/delimited-file)\